Cultural Issues You May Not Expect When In An Interracial Relationship

 Some people expect the worst from society and others give society a benefit of the doubt.
 On the other hand, you have people who are involved in interracial relationships who are not concerned with society and what society thinks.
 For some people, it's easier to tune out the world and not listen to what's being said.
 Society can be downright nasty and rude.
 The other face of society can be pleasant.
 When you are in an interracial relationship, you have to be prepared to deal with both, and some couples are caught off guard with the different attitudes of people in society.

 Holidays and Celebrations

 Holidays and celebrations are usually a great time for everyone.
-There's food, beverages and a lot of fun to be had, until you feel you are the odd ball.
-Being the odd ball can be good at times, but in this situation, a lot of people try to fit in as much as possible instead of going against the grain.
+There are food, beverages and a lot of fun to be had until you feel you are the oddball.
+Being the oddball can be good at times, but in this situation, a lot of people try to fit in as much as possible instead of going against the grain.
 If you are sure your partner is your soulmate, you will do your best to ensure everything that involves your mate's family and friends run smoothly.
 After all, they may not be needed to make your relationship great, but it will certainly be easier if everyone got along.
 There will be more than enough awkward moments to go around, and you don't want their friends and family members to be most of the awkward moments.
 The issue with holidays and celebrations may come when you try too hard to fit in.
-Whether you are celebrating an Italian, Chinese, Japanese, Hispanic or other type of culture, the bottom line is, it is not your own and you may be a little uncomfortable.
+Whether you are celebrating an Italian, Chinese, Japanese, Hispanic or other types of culture, the bottom line is, it is not your own and you may be a little uncomfortable.
 If you are like most people, no matter how hard you try to fit in, your nervousness takes over and it shows in your facial expressions and body language.